piepdx/pie-cookbook/drafts/working-draft-tactical.md

 First off, it's very important to understand the emotional rollercoaster of the accelerator.

-## The emotional ebb and flow of a stressful startup accelerator
+## The emotional ebb and flow of a startup accelerator
 We've all heard it.
 "Going through an accelerator is an emotional rollercoaster."
 And we'd be the first to agree.
 It's not an easy or smooth experience.
 For anyone.

 But what, exactly, does that rollercoaster look like?